Paint-spattered aluminium step ladder and extension ladder against a green wall

 When must a fall arrest harness be worn?

 A full body harness must be worn when fall prevention devices (guardrails, EWP guardrails) are not reasonably practicable and there is a risk of falling 2 metres or more.
-The harness must comply with AS/NZS 1891.1 and be connected to an anchor point rated to at least 15kN.
+The harness must comply with AS/NZS 1891.1:2020 and be connected to a single-point anchor compliant with AS 5532:2025 (which superseded AS/NZS 5532:2013 in September 2025) — typical residential/commercial single-point anchors are 15kN rated.
 A rescue plan must be in place before harness work commences.

 What is suspension trauma and how is it prevented?